markmacitc/andonmonitor/README.md

 # andonmonitor
+This project is still being developed.
+The code posted to Github is for reference purposes only.
+Once the project is fully implemented on my customer site further information will be posted on my website

 Real time node.js application used to monitor status of anndons on a production line

 The following is taken from the Wikipedia entry